chbatey/integration-points-example/README.md

 ```

 Then run the application:

 ```
 java -jar ./target/integration-example-1.0-SNAPSHOT.jar server integration-example.yml
 ```

 Alternatively if you want the project inside an IDE then just run the main class: IntegrationApplication with the same arguments.

 You'll see a stacktrace, don't worry about this.
-It is because we have't started breakerbox yet and it calls out periodically to get any configuration updates.
+It is because we have't started breakerbox yet and the application calls out periodically to get any configuration updates.

 #### Running Breakerbox